There are many reasons why you might want to build an Accessory Dwelling Unit (ADU) on your property. Some common

 Don’t let their diminutive size fool you; even small structures require design work from an architect, particularly given the design puzzles that limited space can present.
 Figure in 8-15% of construction cost for your ADU design, depending on level of design services required and your choice of designer.

 Construction costs vary quite a bit depending on the specifics of a project.
 We’re often asked, “What does an ADU cost to build per square foot?”
 But when building a tiny house, we are essentially squeezing all of the elements of a larger house onto a smaller footprint, so per square foot cost falls short as a useful measure.
 Rather, overall cost is more helpful.
 Generally speaking, the ADUs we build (particularly the stand-alone variety) start at a couple hundred thousand dollars in construction cost, with that cost increasing depending on design choices about finishes, fixtures, and building components.

-In Portland, the City levies System Development Charges, or SDCs, on construction projects to cover infrastructure costs for things like transportation, water, parks, etc. But the City has temporarily suspended SDCs for July 31, 2018 provided the ADU is constructed and receives final inspection and certificate of occupancy by June 30, 2019.
+In Portland, the City levies System Development Charges, or SDCs, on construction projects to cover infrastructure costs for things like transportation, water, parks, etc. But the City has temporarily suspended SDCs until July 31, 2018 provided the ADU is constructed and receives final inspection and certificate of occupancy by June 30, 2019.
 This can easily save you over $10,000 when building an ADU in Portland.
 Learn more from the City of Portland’s ADU Program Guide.

 In Seattle, the Emerald City charges sewer, electrical, and construction fees based on the square footage of the structure being built.
 These fees often total $4,000 – $6,000 depending on the size of the property and specific needs.
 Learn more from the City of Seattle’s “Zoning Tips” for Attached Accessory Dwelling Units.